Despite all the scientific knowledge and criticism out there, Hollywood still can’t shake its bad habit of making movie physics mistakes.

-The question is, where did the gravity come from all of a sudden?
-The movie logic is, space doesn’t have gravity or air.
-But once air becomes present, gravity is also somehow triggered on.
+Now hold up!
+Where did that gravity come from all of a sudden?
+According to movie logic, space has no gravity or air, but when air enters the picture, gravity just magically appears.
 Gravity doesn’t work this way though.

 Keep characters floating when they enter a spacecraft.
-But, this creates an entirely new problem.
-How is artificial gravity created inside a spacecraft?
+But, this creates a whole new challenge: how do you create artificial gravity inside a spacecraft?

 #5 Thrusters on spacecraft

-To explain spacecraft thrust, we need to understand Newton’s second law of motion.
-This law states an object accelerates or gains speed when a force acts on a mass.
-In space though, a force makes an object change speed, it’s not used for constant motion.
-This can be confusing because of what we observe on Earth.
+To understand spacecraft thrust, let’s chat about Newton’s second law of motion.
+This law says an object accelerates when a force acts on a mass.
+In space, though, a force makes an object change speed, not maintain constant motion.
+It’s a bit confusing because of what we see on Earth.

-On Earth, to keep a box moving at a constant speed on asphalt, you need to push it with a constant force.
-You need this constant force to overcome the force of friction and air drag.
-But in the vacuum of space, there’s no friction.
-So, a spacecraft doesn’t need thrusters to maintain a constant speed.
-Spacecraft thrusters would only turn on for the following use cases:
+On Earth, if you want to keep a box moving at a constant speed on asphalt, you got to push it with constant force.
+You need that force to beat friction and air drag.
+But guess what?
+Space is a vacuum!
+There’s no friction, so a spacecraft doesn’t need thrusters to keep going at a constant speed.
+Spacecraft thrusters only kick in to: